moira-alert/web2.0/README.md

 yarn start:dev-proxy
 ```

 For SKB Kontur developers only.
-Starts a dev server on port 9000 and proxies all API requests to 9002 port.
-Forward 9002 port to api Pod.
-The easiest way is to use [Lens](https://k8slens.dev/).
-Staging cluster config is [here](https://k8s.testkontur.ru/).
+Starts a dev server on port 9000 and proxies all API requests to port 9002, which is forwarded to API Kubernetes pod.
+For the easiest way to use Lens, see: https://k8slens.dev/.
+The staging cluster config is [here](https://k8s.testkontur.ru/).

 ```bash
 yarn start:docker